 Another important development in the life of Taylor and the history of the Razorbacks happened around the same time.
 The Razorback coaching staff recruited a player from The Woodlands, Texas, named Stacy Lewis.

 Lewis had a good junior season but recurring problems with scoliosis (a curvature of the spine) forced the budding star to have back surgery.
 Despite the seeming career-ending circumstances, the Razorbacks offered and honored their offer to Lewis to come to Arkansas.

 Lewis accepted the offer and redshirted her first season with the Razorbacks.
 It was during this rehab year that Lewis hit the putting green with Estes-Taylor and the duo fine-tuned the short game of the player who would go on to be one of the best to play the game at Arkansas.

-Estes-Taylor and Lewis formed a bond that remains to this day.
-Estes-Taylor was the assistant coach when Lewis won the 2005 SEC Individual title, earned Freshman of the Year honors and for the 2007 NCAA National Title.
-It was that season that Estes-Taylor earned National Golf Coaches Association Assistant Golf Coach of the Year honors.
+Taylor and Lewis formed a bond that remains to this day.
+Taylor was the assistant coach when Lewis won the 2005 SEC Individual title, earned Freshman of the Year honors and for the 2007 NCAA National Title.
+It was that season that Taylor earned National Golf Coaches Association Assistant Golf Coach of the Year honors.

-Estes-Taylor was inducted into the NGCA Players Hall of Fame in 2009 capping off a successful season at Arkansas.
-Born in Orangeburg, S.C., Estes was a 2000 graduate of Georgia with a degree in turf grass management.
-Estes is married to Adam Taylor of Harrisburg, Ill., and the couple welcomed their first child, daughter, Grace, in the fall of 2015.
-Taylor is a sports performance director at the Shoulder Center of Arkansas, and the couple resides in Fayetteville and the family includes daughter, Gracie and dogs, Moe and Hogan.
+Taylor was inducted into the NGCA Players Hall of Fame in 2009 capping off a successful season at Arkansas.
+Born in Orangeburg, South Carolina, Taylor was a 2000 graduate of Georgia with a degree in turf grass management.
+She is married to Adam Taylor of Harrisburg, Illinois, and the couple welcomed their first child, daughter, Grace, in the fall of 2015.
+Adam Taylor is a sports performance director at the Shoulder Center of Arkansas, and the couple resides in Fayetteville and the family includes daughter, Gracie and dogs, Moe and Hogan.